 I can appreciate the beauty of this pure, minimalistic approach, but nevertheless, some people might find it too (ironically) complicated and get easily tangled up in the process.
 There is a partial solution to this problem – a printable Character Sheet, which is supposed to help you outline the most important aspects of your character and lay them down tidily on one sheet of paper – but even this proved to be quite demanding task for me xD

 Make it silky smooth plox

 Looking for a solution for smooth gameplay, I stumbled upon this app called Fight Club 5.
-Basically the app is an interactive Character sheet on steroids.
-The interface is clear and well thought out, but one thing that the app lacks is a quick, step by step character creation system that guides user through the process.
-As a novice player in the realm of D&D, the amount of options available was overwhelming.
+Basically, the app is an interactive Character sheet on steroids.
+The interface is clear and well thought out, but one thing that the app lacks is a quick, step by step character creation system that guides the user through the process.
+As a novice player in the realm of D&D, a number of options available was overwhelming.
 Anyway, I fed it up with data and after a short trial and error phase (sigh), I generated an „interactive” character sheet that I could use during our adventures.
 Besides, the app has many useful features, here’s what you get:

 - Easy to manage “spell-caster book” that tracks prepared spells and spell slots

-- Handy database of hundreds of items and spells with descriptions, properties etc.
+- A handy database of hundreds of items and spells with descriptions, properties etc.